 \subsection{Computational complexity}

-Table~\ref{table::runningTime} reports the running time of the methods.
+Table~\ref{table::runningTime} reports the running time of the methods in the inference phase.
 The size of data for 2D and 3D experiments is $256\times 256$ and $256\times 256\times 256$, respectively.
-For 2D data, our denoiser needs less than 5 $M$ parameters which is much lower than 11.9$M$ of SwinIR.
-ADL also needs 2$G$ FLOPs which is considerably lower than that of SwinIR.
-For this reason, we named the proposed Unet as Efficient-Unet.
-For 3D data, Our denoiser does not require the cumbersome calculation of BM4D and this characteristic of our method is more appealing for real-time applications.
+For 2D data, our denoiser needs less than 5 $M$ parameters, much lower than 11.9$M$ of SwinIR.
+ADL also needs 2$G$ FLOPs, which is considerably lower than SwinIR's.
+For this reason, we named the proposed network as Efficient-UNet.
+For 3D data, our denoiser does not require heavy computation of BM4D and our method is more appealing for applications requiring immediate responsiveness.